 Distracted Driving Auto AccidentsPrint Page

 For many drivers, driving is almost automatic.
 If you have been driving for many years, you may not feel that driving needs your full concentration.
 It can be tempting to talk on a cell phone, enter info into your GPS, glance at a text message or focus on another activity.
 Unfortunately, performing any of these activities while driving can be dangerous.
+Victims of distracted driving crashes can turn to the Denver auto accident lawyers at Levine Law to protect their rights.
+Contact us today for a free consultation.

 Distracted driving has become a major public health problem.
 According to Distraction.gov, distracted driving was responsible for 3,331 deaths in 2011 alone.
 Many thousands of other motorists also suffered injuries in distracted driving accidents.

 Distracted driving accidents are completely preventable; drivers just need to pay attention.
 The fact that a distracted driving accident could have been avoided makes it especially devastating to an injured victim or to the surviving family members of someone who was killed.
 Colorado law provides some measure of comfort for these victims by holding the distracted driver legally responsible for compensating those injured in the crash.
-However, you should consult with an experienced auto accident lawyer to maximize your ability to obtain the compensation provided by Colorado law.
+However, you should consult with an experienced auto accident attorney to maximize your ability to obtain the compensation provided by Colorado law.

 The Dangers of Distracted Driving